 A property can be a house, apartment, shop or any kind of structure and can include all or part of a property.
-See designated area on pages 4 and 5.

-Owner-occupiers or investors in Dublin Georgian properties may find the information provided in the Dublin City Council guidance document 'South Georgian Dublin Townhouse Re-Use guidance document' useful, as it examines a range of opportunities/challenges involved in the conversion/ refurbishment of Georgian Townhouses, particularly for residential use.
+Owner-occupiers or investors in Dublin Georgian properties may find the information provided in the Dublin City Council guidance document 'Dublin South Georgian townhouse re-use guidance document' useful, as it examines a range of opportunities/challenges involved in the conversion/ refurbishment of Georgian townhouses, particularly for residential accommodation.

-The guide is available to view on the Dublin City Council website through bit.ly/GeorgianDublinReuseGuidance
+The guide is available to view on the Dublin City Council website through bit.ly/DublinGeorgianReuseGuidance